johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Leaving the exact implementation details aside, such APIs sometimes arise and can either be addressed by wrapping e.g. the closure in some `NotActuallyCodable { value in ... }` wrapper (similar to how `UnsafeTransfer` is proposed in raw concurrency isolation and the `ConcurrentValue` design documents) which pretends to be `Codable` but actually crashes if one were to actually try encoding it.

-This is sub-optimal because technically, we can make mistakes and accidentally invoke such functions on an actor that actually was remote, causing the process to crash.
-Rather we would like to express the assumption directly: "*assuming this actor is local, I want to be able to invoke it using the local actor rules, without the restrictions imposed by the additional distributed actor checking*".
+This is sub-optimal, because we can make mistakes and accidentally invoke such functions on an actor that actually was remote, causing the process to crash.

-We could offer a function to inspect and perform actions when the actor reference indeed is local like this:
+Rather we would like to express the assumption directly: "*assuming this actor is local, I want to be able to invoke it using the local actor rules, without the restrictions imposed by the additional distributed actor checking*".And this is exactly the semantics offered by the `whenLocalFunction`:

 ```swift
 extension DistributedActor {